-The Council spent over £69m on its capital programme in 2014/15.
+The Council spent over £77m on its capital programme in 2015/16.
 The programme underpins the Council's objectives and provides for investment in long term assets which are used to deliver the Council's services.
-The spending areas were:
+The spending areas shown below: